 - I think the fuelling for events is so specific and it’s an constant learning curve.
 What I could have done differently in this event is having very cold foods form the start to delay my core overheating.
 Perhaps I should have soaked my buff in cold water to put it around my neck.
 On reflection, I should have quite coffee for a few weeks previous so it would have had a bigger effect with less quantity.
 This is something I probably should always do for big events.

 - Mayo is a spectacular county, we really do not need to go far to realise what a treasure we have on our doorstep.
 There should be a Wild Ultra event in every county to showcase the beauty of all 32 counties.

 Tri bars: Profile design Legacy 2 with 40m risers

 Kit: Rachel’s Irish Adventures Gobik shorts, jersey, wind gilet, buff, extra shorts Castelli

 Shoes: Specialized – basic wide fitting and half size bigger

 2021 for me has been a year with very little targets and I have really enjoyed just living in the moment with no training or event commitments.
 My goals were The Off Road Everesting and the Wild Mayo 650 and now both of these are achieved.
-My focus for the rest of 2021 is to firstly reduce down all mileage for 3 months and focus on gym strength, conditioning and mobility with short multi-sport sessions in between.
+My focus for the rest of 2021 is to firstly reduce down all mileage for the 3 months following this event and focus on gym sessions with strength, conditioning and mobility and a few short multi-sport sessions in between.
 Once the Rachel’s Irish Adventures season is over, I will start a 3 month training aimed at the Adventure Racing season in 2022.